oracle/node-oracledb/doc/api.md

 #### <a name="appcontinuity"></a> 15.9.4 Application Continuity

-Node-oracledb applications can take advantage of continuous availability with the Oracle Database features Application Continuity and Transparent Application Continuity.
+Node-oracledb OLTP applications can take advantage of continuous availability with the Oracle Database features Application Continuity and Transparent Application Continuity.
 These help make unplanned database service downtime transparent to applications.
 See the white papers [Continuous Availability Application Continuity for the Oracle Database][178] and [Continuous Availability Best Practices for Applications Using Autonomous Database - Dedicated][190].

 When connected to an AC or TAC enabled service, node-oracledb automatically supports AC or TAC.